Battle of New Orleans: British reconnaissance-in-force

 On Christmas Day, General Edward Pakenham arrived on the battlefield.
-Two days later he received nine large naval artillery guns from Admiral Cochrane along with a hot shot furnace to silence the two U.S. Navy warships, the sloop-of-war USS Louisiana and the schooner USS Carolina, that were harassing the army for 24 hours per day the past week from the Mississippi River.
-The Carolina was sunk in a massive explosion by the British, but the Louisiana survived thanks to the Baratarian pirates aboard getting into rowboats and tying the ship to the rowboats and rowing it further north away from the British artillery.
-The Louisiana was not able to sail northward under her own power due to the attack.
-These two vessels were now no longer a danger to the British, but Jackson ordered the ships' surviving guns and crew to be stationed on the west bank and provide covering fire for any British assault on the river road to Line Jackson (name of the U.S. defensive line at the Rodriguez Canal) and New Orleans.
-After silencing the two ships, Pakenham ordered a reconnaissance-in-force on December 28 against the earthworks.
-The reconnaissance-in-force was designed to test Line Jackson and see how well-defended it was, and if any section of the line was weak the British would take advantage of the situation, break through, and call for thousands of more soldiers to smash through the defenses.
-On the right side of this offensive the British soldiers successfully sent the militia defenders into a retreating panic with their huge show of force and were just a few hundred yards from breaching the defensive line, but the left side of the reconnaissance-in-force turned into tragedy for the British.
-The surviving artillery guns from the two neutralized warships successfully defended the section of Line Jackson closest to the Mississippi River with enfilading fire, making it look like the British offensive completely failed even though on the section closest to the swamp the British were on the verge of breaking through.
+The following day, he received nine large naval artillery guns from Admiral Cochrane along with a hot shot furnace to silence the two U.S. Navy warships, the sloop-of-war USS Louisiana and the schooner USS Carolina, that were harassing his troops the past week from the Mississippi River.
+The British covertly erected a gun battery with embrasures, hidden behind the levee, camouflaged with corn stalks.
+On December 26, the hot shot furnace had been completed.
+Under cover of night, the cannons were moved to the battery.
+On December 27, the schooner USS Carolina was sunk in a massive explosion, caused by a fire started when the British fired a heated shot.
+The Louisiana was 300 yards away, and sited where it was able to take advantage of a breeze, to sail upstream and out of range of the concealed British battery.
+Further movement upriver, against the flow, was made by warping and hard towing, in the absence of winds.

+Pakenham ordered a reconnaissance-in-force on December 28 against the earthworks.
+The reconnaissance-in-force was designed to test the American line and see how well-defended it was, and if any section of the line was weak the British would take advantage of the situation, break through, and call for thousands of more soldiers to smash through the defenses.
+On the right side of this offensive the British soldiers successfully sent the militia defenders into a retreating panic with their huge show of force and were just a few hundred yards from breaching the defensive line, but the left side of the reconnaissance-in-force turned into disaster for the British.
+Jackson's artillery pieces, in concert with USS Louisiana, successfully defended the section of Line Jackson closest to the Mississippi River with enfilading fire, making it look like the British offensive completely failed even though on the section closest to the swamp the British were on the verge of breaking through.
 Pakenham inexplicably decided to withdraw all the soldiers after seeing the left side of his reconnaissance-in-force collapsing and retreating in panic.
-The British suffered 16 killed and 43 wounded and the Americans suffered 7 killed and 10 wounded.
+The British suffered 16 killed, 38 wounded, 2 missing and the Americans suffered 7 killed and 8 wounded.
 Luck saved Line Jackson on this day and this was the closest the British came during the whole campaign to defeating Jackson.
+American prisoners were told by their British captors they believed Louisiana had prevented them from succeeding in taking Line Jackson.
+While enduring an incessant seven‑hour cannonade by the British, Louisiana retaliated by firing approximately 800 rounds while suffering only one seaman wounded.